View Arthur Herring's Obituary on LDNews.com and share memories

 He cared about people and enjoyed helping folks whenever he could.
 Not wanting recognition for his deeds, Art anonymously helped many people in need.
 He enjoyed bicycling the rail trails and hiking sections of the Appalachian Trail.
 Art really enjoyed working outside and always kept himself busy.

 In addition to wife Brenda, Art is survived by two sons, Gary L. Herring and Robert D. Herring, both of Lebanon; his brother John Herring of Pittsburgh and his mother-in-law Hattie Shreiner of Lebanon.
-Art's brother Calvin Herring preceded him in death.
+Art's son James Herring and brother Calvin Herring preceded him in death.

 To send online condolences, please visit